kunle12/lurawi/docs/LurawiCreateCustom.md

 ### `fini(self)` Method (Optional)

-This method is executed when the behavior is finalized, typically used for releasing resources or performing any necessary cleanup operations.
+This method is executed when the behaviour is finalized, typically used for releasing resources or performing any necessary cleanup operations.

 ## Example: Fibonacci Sequence Generator